natarajan-chidambaram/Deep_Learning/README.md

 If an image is given to the model, can it generate a caption for it?
 Yes, it can be done by extracting the features in the image using Dense layers, RNN with LSTM/GRU to generate the caption in a meaningfull way.
 In addition, Greedy Search and Beam search algorithms are used for the same and their performances are compared.

+4. Predict Future Product Prices

+Time series prediction have helped us to be aware of any upcoming situation well ahead.
+This gives us room for preparedness and also allocate resources well ahead to avoid any damage.
+However, few robust models such as ARIMA could be used only if the additive, multiplicative orders, terms and etc are known.
+So, this project covers the usage of facebook's prophet model for time series prediction and it is friedly who are not aware of the any of the time series prediction terminologies.
+But, it is good to know the time series terminologies and the concepts to understand the visualizations and interpret the data well.

-4. Sentiment Analysis - Document Level and Aspect Level
+5. Sentiment Analysis - Document Level and Aspect Level

 This file performs the document level sentiment analysis using both the Uni-directional and Bi-directional RNNs and their performances are compared.
 Similarly, the model for aspect level sentiment classification is trained and tested to evaluate its performance

-5. Siamese network, triplet network and one-shot-learining:
+6. Siamese network, triplet network and one-shot-learining:

 In the standard image classification task using neural network, a dataset with many examples for each class of images is formed, a large amount of time is spent in training/re-training the NN model to get good accuracy.
 However, there are many situations in which there are a very few examples for certain class of images.
 In such a situation how can the NN model be trained? how do we split the training and testing set to get significant performance? and how can we solve other challenges that depends on large sample size for training?